Stand by me? Vladimir Putin's remaining allies – DW – 06/20/2024

 Main trade partner China announced a "no limits" partnership with Russia before the invasion of Ukraine and has since doubled down on that, despite the negative impact it might have on China's economy and international image.

 Communist China sees Russia as a strategic partner to counter a world order set by the US and its allies.
-Putin visited China this May and Xi Jinping went to Russia last year, when they boosted the already warm relations.
+Putin visited China this May, and Xi Jinping went to Russia last year in a boost to already warm relations.

 North Korea

-North Korea under leader Kim Jong Un may be isolated from the world, but they nevertheless are one of the countries to have struck an alliance with Russia and Putin.
-They signed a defense partnership cementing what North Korean dictator Kim called a powerful "alliance" that includes the pledge of mutual defense should either country come under attack.
+North Korea, under leader Kim Jong Un, may be isolated from the world but is nevertheless one of the countries to have struck an alliance with Russia and Putin.
+They signed a defense partnership cementing what North Korean dictator Kim called a powerful "alliance," including the pledge of mutual defense should either country come under attack.

-Russia needs any military aid they can get, and highly militarized North Korea is one place that will provide Russia with no questions asked.
+Russia needs all the military aid it can get, and highly militarized North Korea is one country that will supply Russia, no questions asked.
 For Kim, any ally is better than no ally.

-North Korea has been one of the exemplary supporters of Russia's war in Ukraine.
-For example, whenever the United Nations votes for resolutions condemning or stopping Russia's actions in Ukraine, North Korea has, unlike China, always voted against them.
+North Korea has been a foremost supporter of Russia's war in Ukraine.
+For example, whenever the United Nations tables resolutions aimed at condemning or stopping Russia's actions in Ukraine, North Korea has, unlike China, always voted against them.

 Belarus

-Belarus, Russia's closest, most devoted ally — or even "puppet state" controlled by Russia, as some might say — has multiple treaties and agreements with Russia, their biggest economic partner.
+Belarus, Russia's closest and most devoted ally — some might even say, a "puppet state" controlled by Russia — has multiple treaties and agreements with Russia, its biggest economic partner.

-It is fair to say Belarus relies on Russia on many levels, from oil and gas import to economic subsidies.
+It is fair to say Belarus relies on Russia on many levels, from oil and gas imports to economic subsidies.

-Belarus regularly has Russian troops and military equipment stationed in the country, and it was one of the staging grounds for Russia's invasion of Ukraine in 2022.
-Belarusian leader Alexander Lukashenko has allowed Russia to station its nuclear weapons in the country.
+Russian troops and military equipment are regularly stationed in the country, and it was one of the staging grounds for Russia's invasion of Ukraine in 2022.
+Belarusian leader Alexander Lukashenko has allowed Russia to position nuclear weapons in the country.

 Iran

 Iran, like Russia, is under heavy international sanctions from Western countries.
-Thus, the two countries have a strong economic and military alliance.
-According to United States intelligence, Russia and Iran strongly ramped up military cooperation after Russia invaded Ukraine.
+The two countries have a strong economic and military alliance.
+According to United States intelligence, Russia and Iran noticeably ramped up military cooperation after Russia invaded Ukraine.

 Iran has supplied Russia with drones and ammunition, which are critical for Russia's military on the battlefront.
 One of Vladimir Putin's rare international visits after the invasion in 2022 was to Iran.

-After the death of Iran's President Ebrahim Raisi in May, Putin sent his condolences and said he saw him as a reliable partner who made a huge contribution to the expansions of friendly relations between the two countries.
+After the death of Iran's President Ebrahim Raisi in May, Putin sent his condolences and said he saw him as a reliable partner who made a huge contribution to fostering friendly relations between the two countries.

 Syria

 Syria is Russia's stronghold in the Middle East, and the country's president, Bashar Assad, is a big fan of Putin.
-Syria relies heavily on Russia's military support, and Russia has established a regular military presence in the country to help its leader deal with theongoing civil war.
+Syria relies heavily on Russian military support: Russia has established a regular military presence in the country to help its leader deal with the ongoing civil war.

-Assad has said the war in Ukraine was a "correction of history and restoration of balance which was lost in the world after the breakup of the Soviet Union," and Syria, similarly to Belarus and North-Korea, has voted against UN resolutions for Russia to stop the invasion.
+Assad has said the war in Ukraine was a "correction of history and restoration of balance which was lost in the world after the breakup of the Soviet Union," and Syria, similarly to Belarus and North Korea, has voted against UN resolutions aimed at persuading Russia to stop the invasion.

 Vietnam

-Note: This story was first published on June 20, 2024.
-It was updated on June 24, 2024 to include Vladimir Putin's allies in Latin and Central America.